 The Gold-Oil ratio updated.

-In my posts dated 9, 10 and 15 June 2020, I stated the proposition that the gold-oil ratio will revert to its 20-year average (see chart below).
-There is no question that this ratio is heading back to its long-term equilibrium level.
-Gold prices have in fact been going south whilst that of oil is northbound.
+In my posts dated 9, 10 and 15 June 2020, I stated the proposition that the gold-oil ratio will revert to its 20-year average (see chart below – in particular note the March 2020 fiasco in oil markets that caused the ratio to skyrocket).
+There is no question that this ratio is heading back to its long-term equilibrium level (between 12 and 15:1).
+Gold prices have in fact been on a stable downtrend whilst oil has been on a steady uptrend since Q1 2020.

 Thus I will reiterate what I said last post: assuming a gold price in mid-2022 of $2000 and a gold:oil ratio of 14:1, Brent has the potential to rise to $142.
 I think I will stick to my 120 forecast as stated in my posts last year.